pitt-crc/Jupyter-Authenticator/README.md

 ```

 If your system assigns multiple VPN roles to users and more than a single role is reported by the header
-`vpn_header`, the VPN roles should be provided in the header as a semicolon delimited list
+`vpn_header`, the VPN roles should be provided in the header as a semicolon-delimited list
 (e.g., `role1;role2`).

 ## Architecture and Security Recommendations